 7.2: From Check-Mate to Stalemate to Armistice

 The spark that set it all off was a 19-year-old Serbian nationalist terrorist.
-Serbia and Austria-Hungary had had a long rivalry and so, when Archduke Franz Ferdinand of Austria-Hungary was on a tour through Sarajevo (the capital of Serbia), the terrorist made a statement by assassinating him in his car on June 28, 1914.
+Serbia and Austria-Hungary had had a long rivalry and so, when Archduke Franz Ferdinand of Austria-Hungary was on a tour through Sarajevo (the capital of Bosnia), the terrorist made a statement by assassinating him in his car on June 28, 1914.
 Austria-Hungary then used this event—committed by the terrorist group “The Black Hand” and not the Serbian government—to invade Serbia.
 Serbia called on its allies, starting with Russia, and the dominoes all fell.
 By September, every power in Europe was at war.
 The first dodgeball was thrown, and the game was on.

 Like dodgeball, each side felt that the game would be swift and there would be few serious casualties on any side.
 The winning “team” would gain greater territory and more power over the losing “team” and, perhaps by Christmas, the treaty would be signed.